tpf/iwg-public/rubric.md

 ## Enrollment of TPF Services

-IWG administrates all TPF unless there is a compelling reason for other accomodations.
+IWG administrates all TPF services unless there is a compelling reason for other accomodations.

 ## Enrollment of Community Services

-Before any service can be hosted by the IWG, its current maintainer and the IWG must agree to this arrangement.
+Before any service can be hosted by the IWG, its current maintainer(s) and the IWG must agree to this arrangement.
 Here are a number of guidelines about how the IWG decides what to host:

 * Services must have a significant ongoing value to the community.
 * Services must have a minimum level of reliability (or, alternatively,